hudson-and-thames/arbitragelab/docs/source/copula_approach/vine_copula_intro.rst

 For an R-vine, for each level of the tree, it needs to satisfy the following conditions:

-    1. Each layer of the tree must have :math:`N-1` edges for :math:`N` nodes, and all the nodes in this later must be connected (i.e., you can travel from any node to any other node via edges in finite steps).
+    1. Each layer of the tree must have :math:`N-1` edges for :math:`N` nodes, and all the nodes in this layer must be connected (i.e., you can travel from any node to any other node via edges in finite steps).

     2. Proximity condition: Every edge will contribute to a joint density in the next layer.
 For example in Fig 1, at layer 1, node 1 and node 3 makes a (1,3) node in layer 2.

-For a C-vine, it must be an R-vine at first, but every layer of the tree there is a center component.
+For a C-vine, it must be an R-vine at first, but for every layer of the tree there is a center component.
 This structure makes it possible to represend the C-vine structure using an ordered tuple: reading backwards, each number represents the centered component at each level of the tree.